Skip to content

 Escalating to structure has real costs:

-• Interpretive tasks: Binary enforcement on soft constraints (tone, approach, style) introduces rigidity without safety benefit.
+• Interpretive tasks: binary enforcement on soft constraints (tone, approach, style) adds rigidity without a safety benefit.

 Example